Andrew-Turner28/Guitar-Song-Writing-Buddy/README.md

 Map Another Chord?
 [Y/N]:

 ## Future Plans
-- Expand compatable chords to include: Augmented, Sus2, Sus4, Diminished, Major 7th, Minor 7th, and Dominant 7th chords.
+- Expand compatible chords to include: Augmented, Sus2, Sus4, Diminished, Major 7th, Minor 7th, and Dominant 7th chords.
 - Support for alternate tunings.
 - Eventual launch as a hosted web application.

 ## Contact
-If you have any questions, issues, or wnat to collaborate, please contact me at turnerandrew284@gmail.com
+If you have any questions, issues, or want to collaborate, please contact me at turnerandrew284@gmail.com